sindresorhus/p-wait-for/readme.md

 Type: `number`<br>
 Default: `20`

 Number of milliseconds to wait before retrying `condition`.
-You can also pass a number in place of the options object.
+You can also pass a number in place of the options object to set the interval.

 ##### timeout